kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/README.md

 }
 ```

-If you'd like to scale node groups from 0, a `DescribeLaunchConfigurations` permission is also required:
+If you'd like to scale node groups from 0, an `autoscaling:DescribeLaunchConfigurations` or `ec2:DescribeLaunchTemplateVersions` permission is required depending on if you made your ASG with Launch Configuration or Launch Template:

 ```json
 {